lmick002/nodeshout-napi/README.md

 Original libshout docs: http://www.aelius.com/njh/libshout-doc/libshout.html (a copy of this page can be also found at `/docs/libshout2.html`)

-## Node version compability
+## Node version compatibility

-This fork support newer versions of Node as well as older one.
+This fork supports newer versions of Node as well as older one.

+This fork supports all major OS, including Windows, macOS and Linux.

 ## Usage